anahita83radfar/online-quiz/README.md

 ### Bugs
 #### Solved bugs
-- When I deployed my project to Github page I discovered the Play page could not link to the Submit page, and also the Submit page could not link to the Home page.
+- When I deployed my project to the Github page I discovered the Play page could not link to the Submit page, and also the Submit page could not link to the Home page.
 - I discovered this was because I had used absolute file paths such as this in my js code.

 ![Bugs](/assets/images/bug-submit-wrong.jpg)
 ![Bugs](/assets/images/bug-index-wrong.jpg)

-- Changing the starting "/" and add "./" fixed the problem
+- Changing the starting "/" and adding "./" fixed the problem

 ![Bugs](/assets/images/bug-submit-right.jpg)
 ![Bugs](/assets/images/bug-index-right.jpg)